 |Lotus 70B||1971||3||Modified version of the 70 built in 1971.
 Only was was completed; the other two being sold in kit form.
 FULL CAR-BY-CAR LIST AVAILABLE|

 Also in the US series, Vernon Shields appeared in a Lotus 35 with a Ford 289 V8 built for him by Marvin MacAfee.
-This car appeared rarely.
-One outstanding mystery is the USAC Lotus that Gil Roth (Wexford, Penn) entered and advertised in 1970 but never raced.
+This car appeared only rarely.
+One outstanding mystery is the USAC Lotus that Dr Gilbert R. Roth (Wexford, PA) ran very briefly in practice for a Formula A race at Mosport Park in 1970 and advertised later that year.

 All and any help would be gratefully received.
 Please e-mail Allen at email@example.com if you can add anything.